-It is notable that several studies of agricultural development 22 show lower expected yield growth than studies of the biomass resource potential that report very high potentials for biomass plantations.23 Some observations indicate that it can be a challenge to maintain yield growth in several main producer countries due to land degradation as a consequence of improper land use (IAASTD 2009).
-Water scarcity can limit both intensification possibilities and the prospects for expansion of bioenergy plantations.24 There can also be limitations and negative aspects of further intensification aiming at farm yield increases; high crop yields depending on large inputs of nutrients, fresh water, and pesticides can contribute to negative ecosystem effects, such as changes in species composition in the surrounding ecosystems, groundwater contamination and eutrophication with harmful algal bloom, oxygen depletion and anoxic "dead" zones in oceans being examples of resulting negative impacts.25 However, agricultural productivity can be increased in many regions and systems with conventional or organic farming methods.26
+It is notable that several studies of agricultural development 23 show lower expected yield growth than studies of the biomass resource potential that report very high potentials for biomass plantations.
+24 Some observations indicate that it can be a challenge to maintain yield growth in several main producer countries due to land degradation as a consequence of improper land use.
+25 Water scarcity can limit both intensification possibilities and the prospects for expansion of bioenergy plantations.
+26 There can also be limitations and negative aspects of further intensification aiming at farm yield increases; high crop yields depending on large inputs of nutrients, fresh water, and pesticides can contribute to negative ecosystem effects, such as changes in species composition in the surrounding ecosystems, groundwater contamination and eutrophication with harmful algal bloom, oxygen depletion and anoxic "dead" zones in oceans being examples of resulting negative impacts.
+27 However, agricultural productivity can be increased in many regions and systems with conventional or organic farming methods.
+28

 Conversely, there are also reasons to look positively at the potential of biomass plantations.
-Studies reaching high potential for biomass plantations points primarily to tropical developing countries as major contributors and in these countries there are still substantial yield gaps to exploit and large opportunities for productivity growth - not the least in livestock production.27 The low productivity of rain-fed agriculture that prevails in many regions can be improved through improved soil and water management, fertilizer use and crop selection.28 Advances in plant breeding and genetic modification of plants not only raise the genetic yield potential but also may adapt plants to more challenging environmental conditions, such on marginal or degraded soils.
-Improved drought tolerance can improve average yields in drier areas and in rain-fed systems in general by reducing the effects of sporadic drought and can also reduce water requirements in irrigated systems.
-Selection and development of suitable plant species and genotypes for given locations to match specific soil types, climate, and conversion technology is possible, but is at an early stage of understanding for some energy
+Studies reaching high potential for biomass plantations points primarily to tropical developing countries as major contributors and in these countries there are still substantial yield gaps to exploit and large opportunities for productivity growth - not the least in livestock production.29 The low productivity of rain-fed agriculture that prevails in many regions can be improved through improved soil and water management, fertilizer use and crop selection.30 Advances in plant breeding and genetic modification of plants not only raise the genetic yield potential but also may adapt plants to more challenging environmental conditions,

-22 E.g Alexandratos, N. (2009).
+23 E.g. Alexandratos, N. (2009).
 World food and agriculture to 2030/50: highlights and views from mid- 2009.
 In: Proceedings of the Expert Meeting on How to Feed the World in 2050, Rome, Italy, 24-26 June 2009.
 Economic and Social Development Department, Food and Agriculture Organization of the United Nations, Rome, Italy, pp. 78.

-23 Johnston, M. et al. (2009).
+24 Johnston, M. et al. (2009).
 Resetting global expectations from agricultural biofuels.
 Environmental Research Letters, 4(1), 014004